StereoKit/StereoKit-Docs/docs/Pages/StereoKit/Hand/wrist.md

 ---
 layout: default
 title: Hand.wrist
 description: Pose of the wrist.
-TODO.
-Not populated right now.
+This is located at the base of your hand, and has a rigid orientation that points forward towards your fingers.
+Its orientation is unrelated to the forearm.
+This pose can be useful for making a hand relative coordinate space!
 ---
 # [Hand]({{site.url}}/Pages/StereoKit/Hand.html).wrist